demisto/content/Packs/Core/Playbooks/playbook-Uncommon_creation_or_access_operation_of_sensitive_shadow_copy_by_a_high_risk_process_README.md

-This playbook addresses the following alert:
+This playbook addresses the following alerts:

 - Uncommon creation or access operation of sensitive shadow copy by a high-risk process